By Rosie Willan

 It goes without saying that staff members are the backbone of any hostel or hotel.
-In most cases, hostels have smaller teams than hotels which means staff tend to have more one-on-one interaction with guests.
-Their opportunities for guest engagement includes everything from welcoming new arrivals at the reception desk to running social activities and encouraging guests to make the most of happy hour at the bar!
+In most cases, hostels have smaller teams than hotels which means staff tends to have more one-on-one interaction with guests.
+Their opportunities for guest engagement include everything from welcoming new arrivals at the reception desk to running social activities and encouraging guests to make the most of happy hour at the bar!

 Guests who opt to stay in a hostel – particularly solo travelers – want to know they’ll be in good hands during their stay.
 This is why it’s especially important for hostels to include a ‘Meet the Team’ section on their website, feature staff profiles in their social media updates, and generally place their people front and center across their marketing output.

 Hostels offer a whole host of unique -and often free- events and activities for backpackers to have fun and bond together, so much so that this feature is often a deciding factor in why travelers choose to stay at a certain property.
 In fact, 86% of travelers between the ages of 18 to 34 participate in tours and activities while traveling.

-When guests book directly through a booking engine that’s integrated with a property management system, like Cloudbeds, hostels (and hotels) will receive from their own website all the booking information that can include guest nationality, age, and reasons for travel.
-Based on this information, hostels are able to send personalized emails with offers of tours and activities they think that particular guest would enjoy.
+When guests book directly through a booking engine that’s integrated with a property management system (PMS), like Cloudbeds , hostels (and hotels) will receive from their own website all the booking information that can include guest nationality, age, and reasons for travel.
+Based on this information, hostels are able to send personalized emails to their subscribers, with offers of tours and activities they think that particular guest would enjoy.
 This technique can also be used to encourage advanced activity bookings and share special offers to increase direct bookings’ profitability.

 As mentioned above, hostel guests are more likely to visit different parts of a country rather than stay in one location.
 Youth travelers are also more technologically connected and are comfortable booking accommodations on their mobiles while on the move.